Lilford's wall lizard: Geographic range

-Lilford's wall lizard is native to the islands of Menorca and Mallorca in the Balearic Islands, the Cabrera Archipelago to the south of Mallorca, and the neighbouring rocky islets.
-However it has been extirpated from the two large islands and is now only present on the islets.
+Lilford's wall lizard is native to the Gymnesian Islands, including Mallorca, Menorca, the Cabrera Archipelago to the south of Mallorca, and the neighbouring rocky islets, which united into a single landmass during the colder periods of the Pleistocene.
+In historical times it has been extirpated from the two large islands and is now only present on the islets.
+It was never found on the Pityusic Islands, west of the Gymnesian Islands.

 Habitat

 P. lilfordi is found at low altitudes.
 It is a mainly ground-dwelling species and largely inhabits rocky areas and scrubland, although it is found in woodland on Cabrera.

 Behaviour

 Lilford's wall lizard is a relatively tame lizard and easy to approach.
 It mainly feeds on insects, spiders and other arthropods, snails and some vegetable matter.
 This includes flowers and fruits, nectar and pollen.
-Some plants endemic to the Balearic Islands depend on this lizard for pollination.
-Other plants known to be pollinated by it include the mastic tree Pistacia lentiscus, rock samphire Crithmum maritimum, wild leek Allium ampeloprasum, clustered carline thistle Carlina corymbosa and the sea daffodil Pancratium maritimum.
+Some plants endemic to the Gymnesian Islands depend on this lizard for pollination.
+Other plants known to be pollinated by it include the mastic tree (Pistacia lentiscus), rock samphire (Crithmum maritimum), wild leek (Allium ampeloprasum), clustered carline thistle (Carlina corymbosa) and the sea daffodil (Pancratium maritimum).
 It is opportunistic around birds' nests in the use of scraps of food that have been regurgitated by gulls for their chicks.
 It also sometimes moves to the vicinity of nests of the Eleonora's falcon (Falco eleonorae) and feeds on the remains of its prey and the flies that accumulate around the nesting site.
 It is sometimes cannibalistic, eating juveniles and the tails of other lizards of its own species.